hezarai/hezar/README.md

 ## Going Deeper
-Hezar's primary focus is on providing ready to use models (implementations & pretrained weights) for different casual tasks without reinventing the wheel, hence being built on top of **[PyTorch](https://github.com/pytorch/pytorch), 🤗[Transformers](https://github.com/huggingface/transformers), 🤗[Tokenizers](https://github.com/huggingface/tokenizers),
+Hezar's primary focus is on providing ready to use models (implementations & pretrained weights) for different casual tasks without reinventing the wheel, but by being built on top of **[PyTorch](https://github.com/pytorch/pytorch), 🤗[Transformers](https://github.com/huggingface/transformers), 🤗[Tokenizers](https://github.com/huggingface/tokenizers),